As children grow they have changing needs

 What happens in the womb and in the first years of life are really important to a child's future.
 It is a critical time for brain and body development.
 Positive attachment to a caregiver, good nutrition and appropriate stimulation are all important for a healthy start.
 Needs not met during this critical time can have lifelong impacts.

 To give babies a healthy start, families with newborns need support.
-They need knowledge about how children grow, about parenting, and support to develop parenting skills, such as being responsive to a baby's crying.
+They need knowledge about how children grow, about parenting, and support to develop parenting skills, such as being responsive to a baby's crying, and lots of talking in empathetic ways.
 They need healthy, safe housing, and basic material items for the baby (such as a safe place for it to sleep) and access to support in the community.

 The pre-school years are important for continuing brain and body development, and establishing appropriate behaviour.

 To learn appropriate behaviour, children need positive and nurturing parenting with lots of praise.
 Routines and patterns (such as reading time, bed time, eating, play time) can help.
-Parents need to learn how to discipline children in non-violent ways, using positive parenting techniques.
+Parents need to learn how to guide and teach children, in loving, non-violent ways, using positive parenting techniques.

 Healthy, safe housing is important in the toddler years because children still spend a lot of time at home.
 Parents also need information and support to provide good nutrition for the children and themselves, and develop healthy family eating habits.

 Learning through play is important for a child's brain, social skills and physical development at this age.
 Children need access to safe and stimulating outdoor play areas.
-During this stage, quality early childhood education (ECE) makes a big difference for children’s preparation for school, wider social development and attachments.
+During this stage, quality early childhood education (ECE) can help prepare a child for school, and opportunities to play with other children enhance social development.

 Language development also blossoms when children are talked to a lot, with words they can understand.